survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 }
 ```

-We also need to defined that getter for `NoteStore`
+We also need to defined that getter for `NoteStore`:

 **app/stores/NoteStore.jsx**